Fauvette Loureiro Memorial Artists Travel Scholarship

 The Fauvette Loureiro Memorial Artists Travel Scholarship (FLMATS) celebrates a bequest of the late Renee Fauvette Erdos in memory of her mother Fauvette Loureiro, the eldest daughter of artist Arthur Loureiro.
 Funds from the estate have been allocated to the University of Sydney to make possible a traveling scholarship for visual artists.
 The Renee Fauvette Erdos bequest also funds international exchange scholarships for Sydney College of the Arts (SCA) students.

-This scholarship has been established to provide financial assistance to a recent SCA graduate* to further his/her visual arts practice and professional development in an international environment.
-The scholarship offers $28,000** and is awarded on the basis of an application and visual assessment by a panel of judges.
+This FLMATS has been established to provide financial assistance to a recent SCA graduate to further their visual arts practice and professional development in an international environment.
+The scholarship offers $28,000 and is awarded on the basis of an application and visual assessment by a panel of judges.

 Terms and Conditions

-2. Applications must be completed online, with portfolio and resume submitted by email.
-Hard copies of the application and portfolio will not be accepted.
+- Applications must be completed online and include portfolio, CV and artist statement.
+Hard copies of the application and portfolio are not accepted.

-4. The prize will be awarded on the following criteria:
+The FLMATS will be awarded on the following criteria:

-- the extent to which the proposed travel and related visual arts project will benefit the applicant’s professional development as an artist (the panel will assess all aspects of the application and the relevance and impact of the proposed travel / project)
+- the extent to which the proposed travel and related visual arts project will benefit the applicant’s professional development as an artist (the panel will assess all aspects of the application and the relevance and impact of the proposed travel and project);

-- quality of past works of the applicant as shown in the presentation of work
+- quality of past works of the applicant as shown in the presentation of work; and

 - work exhibited in the finalist exhibition.

-5. A panel of judges will short-list applications.
-The five (5) chosen finalists agree to exhibit in the Fauvette Loureiro Memorial Artists’ Travel Scholarship Prize Finalist Exhibition at SCA, opening on Wednesday 16 October 2013.
-The winner will be announced at the opening of this exhibition.
-If the winner is unable to attend the opening, he or she will be notified by telephone or email in the following 24 hours.
+The winner will be announced at the opening of the FLMATS Finalist Exhibition.
+If the winner is unable to attend the opening, they will be notified by telephone or email in the following 24 hours.